loveaffair69/loveaffair/COOPERATIONS.md

 The high level "co"-operational requirements of Love Affair are described in this file.

 All "co"-operations must be overseen by the board of directors.(referred to herein as "the board.")
 Board positions are subject to the same terms and conditions as membership, and are considered to be integral to the maintenance of the organization.
 These positions can be reviewed through the same avenues as any decision made by the members.

 The board is to consist of no less than 3 members, and no more than 5 at any given time.

 The board is to meet quarterly, and in cases of emergency of which all members shall be notified. to review and resolve conflicts or issues, both internal and external, review and update the budget, set specific goals, and monitor efficiencies and progress on projects.
 Meeting dates, times, and angendas are to be published no less than two weeks (14 days) ahead of the scheduled meeting.
 All recorded notes are to be published for public consumption immediately upon conclusion.

 Responsibilities of the board are:

- - governing the organization by establishing broad policies and setting out  -strategic objectives;
+ - governing the organization by establishing broad policies and setting out strategic objectives;
  - selecting, appointing, supporting and reviewing the performance of the chief executive (of which the titles vary from organization to organization; the chief executive may be titled chief executive officer, president or executive director);
  - reviewing/terminating agents of any office, including the Chair
  - ensuring the availability of adequate financial resources
  - approving annual budgets